UCLL-PR2/exercises/todo/functional-programming/11-immutability/assignment.md

 ## Tasks

 `starter.py` contains a series of functions written in imperative style: they all modify their arguments.
-Rewrite them in functional style in `student.py`: instead of modifying the argument, they must construct a new list.
+Rewrite them in functional style in `student.py`:

+* Instead of modifying the argument, they must construct a new value and return it.
+* Instead of using lists, use tuples, as these are basically immutable lists.